 Pursuing a goal with someone else is the ultimate form of accountability.
 But just mustering the courage to tell someone about your crazy plans will help a lot.

 Who else knows what you’re pursuing?
 If no one knows, call a trusted friend today and tell him or her.
 Ask for their prayers and encouragement.
 Invite them to ask you about your progress from time to time.
 You’ll be amazed at what a difference it makes.

-It doesn’t matter whether I’m feeling energized or tired, there always comes a time during a run when I want to quit.
-The road ahead seems too long; progress seems to come too slow.
+It doesn’t matter whether I’m feeling energized or tired, there always comes a time during a workout when I want to quit.
+There are other things I’d rather be doing.
+I wonder whether it’s making any difference.
 That’s when the power of small wins is especially helpful.

 It’s important to set sub-goals when going for a financial goal as well.
 Maybe you’ve run the numbers to see how much faster you’ll dump your debts if you throw an extra $50 or $75 at them each month.
-Every time you hit that sub-goal, you’re making tangible progress.
+Every month that you hit that sub-goal, you’re making tangible progress.

 Deciding to not stop

 Recently, someone asked me about the idea of taking an occasional month off from whatever you’re doing to pursue a financial goal in order to celebrate some of the wins along the way.
 It’s a common idea and, without thinking about it enough, I said it made sense.
 I wish I hadn’t said that.